ortexx/localizationjs/readme.md

 `npm install localizationjs`

 # About
-Module for localization, includes two classes:
+Module for a localization, includes two classes:

 * Localization - main manager, includes all functions